 Dr Joseph Mercola has a clinic in Illanois and promotes regenerative agriculture as the way of getting out of the industrial farming mess.
 “Numerous farms around the world have started switching to regenerative agriculture, which gives us hope that we’re not entirely on the road to destruction.
 Regenerative agriculture focuses on helping the environment heal from years and years of human abuse.
 It aims to bring back to the soil what has been depleted, which means that we’re getting back the minerals and nutrients that we are supposed to be getting.”

-Another US medical practioner advocate for regen ag is Dr Zac Bush.
+Another US medical practioner advocate for regenerative agriculture is Dr Zac Bush.
 He was to be a guest speaker at the now postponed RCS 30 years conference in July 2020.
 According to RCS “Dr Bush is one of the few medical practitioners to fully understand the relationship between soil health and human health, and is working tirelessly to promote farmers regenerating landscapes to produce healthy food for a healthy planet.”

 Bush contends that increasing use of the herbicide glyphosate and other toxins in conventional farming over the last 25 is related to “… the most profound explosion of chronic disease in human history.
 The answer is Regenerative Agriculture,” he writes on his web site.